Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider

-The mass of the $Y(4230)$ state is intriguingly positioned just at the production threshold of the $D_s^{\ast+}D_s^{\ast-}$ pair, indicating a potential correlation between the $Y(4230)$ and this open-charm decay mode.
-Previously, the {\it BABAR}, Belle and CLEO-c experiments performed measurements of exclusive cross sections for $e^+e^-\to D^{\ast+}_{s}D^{\ast-}_{s}$ with limited statistics and energy ranges~\cite{Belle:2010fwv,BaBar:2010plp,CLEO:2008ojp}.
-To further pin down the nature of charmonium(-like) states such as $Y(4230)$, a more precise measurement of $e^{+}e^{-}\rightarrow D_{s}^{\ast+}D_{s}^{\ast-}$ was performed by BESIII with a semi-inclusive method using data samples at 76 c.m. energies from threshold to 4.95~GeV corresponding to an integrated luminosity of $16~\textrm{fb}^{-1}$~\cite{BESIII:2023wsc}.
-Here, only the $D_s^{\ast+}$ meson in the $e^+e^-\to D_s^{\ast+}D_s^{\ast-}$ reaction is reconstructed with the decays of $D_s^{\ast+}\to\gamma D_s^{+}$ and $D_s^{+}\to K^+K^-\pi^+$.
-Two resonance structures are visible in the energy-dependent cross sections around 4.25 and 4.44~GeV as shown in Fig.~\ref{BCS:DssDssbar}.
-By fitting the dressed cross sections with a coherent sum of three $BW$ amplitudes and one PHSP amplitude as shown in Fig.~\ref{BCS:DPrecoil:BCS}, these two significant structures have the masses measured to be (4186.5 $\pm$ 9.0 $\pm$ 30) MeV/$c^{2}$ and (4414.5 $\pm$ 3.2 $\pm$ 6.0)~MeV/$c^{2}$, the widths of (55 $\pm$ 17 $\pm$ 53)~MeV and (122.6 $\pm$ 7.0 $\pm$ 8.2)~MeV, where the first errors are statistical and the second ones are systematic~\cite{BESIII:2023wsc}.
+The mass of the $Y(4230)$ state is positioned just at the production threshold of the $D_s^{\ast+}D_s^{\ast-}$ pair, indicating a potential correlation between $Y(4230)$ and this open-charm decay mode.
+Previously, the {\it BABAR}, Belle and CLEO-c experiments performed measurements of exclusive cross-sections for $e^+e^-\to D^{\ast+}_{s}D^{\ast-}_{s}$ with limited statistics and energy ranges~\cite{Belle:2010fwv,BaBar:2010plp,CLEO:2008ojp}.
+To further pin down the nature of charmonium(like) states such as $Y(4230)$, a more precise measurement of $e^{+}e^{-}\rightarrow D_{s}^{\ast+}D_{s}^{\ast-}$ was performed by BESIII with a semi-inclusive method using data samples at 76 c.m. energies from threshold to 4.95~GeV corresponding to an integrated luminosity of $16~\textrm{fb}^{-1}$~\cite{BESIII:2023wsc}.
+Here only the $D_s^{\ast+}$ meson in the $e^+e^-\to D_s^{\ast+}D_s^{\ast-}$ reaction is reconstructed with the decays of $D_s^{\ast+}\to\gamma D_s^{+}$ and $D_s^{+}\to K^+K^-\pi^+$.
+Two resonance structures are visible in the energy-dependent cross-sections around 4.25 and 4.44~GeV as shown in Fig.~\ref{BCS:DssDssbar}.
+When the dressed cross-sections with a coherent sum of three BW amplitudes and one PHSP amplitude as shown in Fig.~\ref{BCS:DPrecoil:BCS}, these two significant structures have masses measured as (4186.5 $\pm$ 9.0 $\pm$ 30) and (4414.5 $\pm$ 3.2 $\pm$ 6.0)~MeV/$c^{2}$, the widths of (55 $\pm$ 17 $\pm$ 53) and (122.6 $\pm$ 7.0 $\pm$ 8.2)~MeV, where the first errors are statistical and the second ones are systematic~\cite{BESIII:2023wsc}.